 Meet Your School Committee Members

 Julie Schreiner-Oldham, Chair, was appointed to the School Committee in 2017.
 She holds a B.A. from the University of North Carolina at Chapel Hill and a J.D. from Vanderbilt University.
 Ms. Schreiner-Oldham has worked at the law firms of Arrowood Peters and Todd & Weld in Boston and the Nashville, TN office of Frost Brown Todd.
 She was recognized as a “Rising Star” Super Lawyer in the area of Employment & Labor in Massachusetts.
 Ms. Schreiner-Oldham served on the executive board of the Baker School PTO.
-She is married to Dr. William Oldham and has three girls, two of whom are currently students at the Baker School.
+She is married to Dr. William Oldham and has two girls at the Baker School and one in BEEP.
 Ms. Schreiner-Oldham’s current term expires in 2020.

 Suzanne FederspielVice Chair617-738-9434